wooga/etest/README.md

 ETest is a lightweight test framework for Erlang.

-It empbraces convention over configuration and tries hard to do only one
+It embraces convention over configuration and tries hard to do only one
 thing: run your tests.

-* ETest expects an erlang application / rebar compatible directory structure to work with the following top level directories: src, deps, ebin, test
+* ETest expects an erlang application / rebar compatible directory structure with the following top level directories: src, deps, ebin, test
 * Test files should have a \_test.erl ending and test functions should start with a test\_ prefix
-* Each test file can implement some or all of the following callbacks: before\_suite, before\_test, after\_test and after\_suite which will behave as the name suggests.
+* Each test file can implement some or all of the following callbacks: before\_suite, before\_test, after\_test and after\_suite which will behave as the names suggests.
 * There are no test generators like in eunit.
 If one of many assertions fails, the rest of the test case will be skipped and the next one is executed.